 The management of grievances, as evidenced by the case, often reveals a systemic failure of accountability from the top down:

-- Central Forwarding: Grievances filed with the Ministry of Agriculture (Shri Ravi Ranjan Singh, Director being the current officer in charge) are frequently forwarded to the local DDA office in Mirzapur.
-This practice, while procedural, often delays the resolution, as the responsibility is pushed down without effective state-level intervention.
+- Central Forwarding: Grievances filed with the Ministry of Agriculture.
+Shri Ravi Ranjan Singh, Director, is the current officer-in-charge.
+Local residents frequently forward their grievances to the DDA office in Mirzapur.
+Although this practice follows procedure, it often delays resolution.
+Authorities push responsibility down without effectively intervening at the state level.

-- Local Gatekeepers: The persistent reliance on manual verification, even after a successful online application, empowers local officials (at the Block/Tehsil level) to act as “gatekeepers.”
-This control over the final approval creates an environment ripe for bureaucratic bottlenecks and, potentially, unethical practices, as farmers are pressured to overcome deliberate delays.
+- Local Gatekeepers: Manual verification, even after a successful online application, persists.
+This reliance empowers local officials (at the Block/Tehsil level) to become “gatekeepers.”
+This control over the final approval creates an environment ripe for bureaucratic bottlenecks.
+It also leads to potentially unethical practices.
+Farmers are pressured to overcome deliberate delays.

 3. Digitization Without Integration

-- Land Record Mismatches: Delays are frequently traced back to discrepancies in land area records (Khatauni).
-The Agriculture Department often lacks a seamlessly updated database of farmers, forcing local officials to demand physical revenue records, despite the digital submission.
+- Land Record Mismatches: Delays often stem from discrepancies in land area records (Khatauni).
+The Agriculture Department often lacks a seamlessly updated database of farmers.
+This issue forces local officials to demand physical revenue records.
+This occurs despite the digital submission.

-- Procedural Complexity: The registration process, which should be the simplest step, becomes the biggest hurdle, contradicting the scheme’s goal of supporting small and marginal farmers who rely on this timely income support.
+- Procedural Complexity: The registration process should be the simplest step.
+Instead, it becomes the biggest hurdle.
+This contradicts the scheme’s goal of supporting small and marginal farmers who rely on this timely income support.

 📢 A Call for Immediate Action and Systemic Reform

-The case of Keshav Pratap Singh, a deserving applicant stalled while his family members receive aid, serves as a stark reminder of the human cost of administrative mismanagement.
+The case of Keshav Pratap Singh involves a deserving applicant who is stalled.
+Meanwhile, his family members receive aid.
+His case serves as a stark reminder of the human cost of administrative mismanagement.
+(PM-KISAN Mismanagement)

 The following immediate steps are imperative to resolve this and similar cases:

-- Mandatory Written Reason: The Ministry of Agriculture and Farmers Welfare (MoAFW) must enforce a rule mandating that local DDA offices provide a written, specific reason for any application pending beyond 15 days, eliminating the ambiguous “Under Consideration” status.
+- Mandatory Written Reason: The Ministry of Agriculture and Farmers Welfare (MoAFW) must enforce a rule.
+It should mandate that local DDA offices provide a written, specific reason for any application pending beyond 15 days.
+This eliminates the ambiguous “Under Consideration” status.

-- Expedited DDA Verification: The DDA Mirzapur must be directed to immediately process the three pending reference numbers and grant final approval for Keshav Pratap Singh, given the urgency and the successful enrollment of his close relatives.
+- Expedited DDA Verification: The DDA Mirzapur must immediately process the three pending reference numbers.
+They should grant final approval for Keshav Pratap Singh.
+This is important due to the urgency of the situation and the successful enrollment of his close relatives.

-- Strengthening Oversight: The oversight mechanism involving the state-level Directorate and the District Monitoring Committees must be strengthened to hold local officials accountable for unexplained delays and procrastination that undermines the farmer welfare mandate.
+- Strengthening Oversight: The oversight mechanism involving the state-level Directorate and the District Monitoring Committees needs reinforcement.
+It must hold local officials accountable for unexplained delays.
+Such procrastination undermines the farmer welfare mandate.
+(PM-KISAN Mismanagement)

-The digital infrastructure for schemes like PM-KISAN is strong, but its effectiveness is being crippled by administrative failures at the last mile.
-Until the human element of governance embraces transparency and accountability, the digital dreams of farmer welfare will remain bogged down in bureaucratic mud.
+The digital infrastructure for schemes like PM-KISAN is strong.
+However, administrative failures at the last mile are crippling its effectiveness.
+Governance must embrace transparency and accountability.
+If not, the digital dreams of farmer welfare will stay bogged down in bureaucratic mud.
+(PM-KISAN Mismanagement)

 The official web link (URL) for the PG Portal (Centralized Public Grievance Redress and Monitoring System – CPGRAMS) is: